 Find the best treatment options.Call our free and confidential helpline

 Short-Term Mental Effects of Cocaine

-According to the National Institute on Drug Abuse, the effects of cocaine manifest almost immediately after taking the substance, whether by inhaling, snorting, or injecting.
+How does cocaine work?
+The effects of cocaine manifest almost immediately after taking the substance, whether by inhaling, snorting, or injecting.
 That’s because cocaine enters the bloodstream and is absorbed rapidly.
 This leads to a buildup of dopamine, the “happy” chemical that the human body produces.
 The result is the instantaneous feelings of euphoria—the high—that cocaine users experience.

 Initially, cocaine also increases the levels of norepinephrine and serotonin.
 The symptoms of a cocaine-induced high include: